Is there a problem with your delivery? You are not alone.

 The theft of parcels left outside front doors (porch piracy) is skyrocketing in France.
 Law enforcement agencies estimate that more than 150,000 parcels are stolen annually in major cities.

-Complete Procedure:
+Complete Procedure

-Step 1: Flight Confirmation (Day 1)
+Step 1: Confirmation of Package Flight (Day 1)

 - Check tracking: "Delivered" status confirmed